RuiRioPina/CargoMaster/Readme.md

 ## US312

-### As Client, I want to know the current situation of a specific container being used to transport my goods – US204.
+### [US_312]As Client, I want to know the current situation of a specific container being used to transport my goods – US204.

 ### Analysis: